Skip to content

 4. Your landing page content should be focused and easy to read.

 From your landing page (home page) title to the heading to the content itself, let the visitor know what she can find on your site.
 Let her know what she can GET on your site.
-Let her know how your site can help her, enlighten her, amuse her.
+Let her know how your site can help her, enlighten her, or amuse her.

 5. Have a call-to-action (CTA) that works.

 You want to make it motivating.
 It should also be actionable.
-Use action verbs with a time element: Download Now / Get Started Today / Buy Now.
+Use action verbs with a time element: Download Now, Get Started Today, Buy Now.

 You need to actually tell the visitor what to do.
 So, don’t use copy like, “Need Help?”
-Use copy like, “Get Help Today!”
+Use copy like “Get Help Today!”

 Summing it up.